 FIRE OPAL - AN OPAL THAT SET A NEW STANDARD

 There is no greater natural source of inspiration than the sun.
 It gives us life, it grows our food and after a dangerous storm it can bless us with a rainbow.

-Gemstones have their prominent colours, the colours that they are desired and known for.
-When we think of Sapphires we think of a deep royal blue and when we think of Diamonds, we imagine a flawless colourless crystal.
+Gemstones have their prominent colors, the colors that they are desired and known for.
+When we think of Sapphires we think of a deep royal blue and when we think of Diamonds, we imagine a flawless colorless crystal.
 There are sometimes exceptions.
 Very rarely, a small pocket will send the market into a frenzy and will reinvent what is expected from a gemstone.
-Songea gave Sapphires rainbow colour, Tunduru gave Sapphires colour change and Argyle gave the world the Pink Diamond.
+Songea gave Sapphires rainbow color, Tunduru gave Sapphires color change and Australia's Argyle gave the world the Pink Diamond.
 Oregon gave the world Fire Opal.

 The one thing Oregon’s mines have in common is that thousands of prospectors descend on these locations and they are all but depleted.
 For years Mexico had set the standard for the finest intense Red Fire Opal and the industry had focused its efforts on this red hue of Opal that Mexico was famed for.
 However, in 2014 we were contacted by two men… Chuck and Barry, two men who happened to strike gold.
 Our reputation in the industry and our track record of working and investing in small family run mines and doing fair business had preceded us and they wanted to show us their life’s work.
 Steve flew out with his good friend, the world-renowned gem artist Glenn Lehrer, for a second opinion.
 They were both blown away.